A GUIDE TO KITCHEN EXTENSIONS

 The kitchen is normally the reason for the extension, so you want to make sure it can accommodate everything you are dreaming of.
-It is a good idea to get an initial design and quote from your kitchen company early in the planning process.
-This ensures you won’t run into design limitations further down the line and when you go out to tender, you will know the total costs for the project.
+It is a good idea to get an initial design and quote from your kitchen company early in the planning process, after you have planning permission ideally.
+This ensures you won’t run into design limitations further down the line.

 It is normal for builders’ quotes to vary massively.
-It will depend on how busy they are, how much they want the job and how well they think you’ll work together.
+It will depend on how busy they are, what else they have in your area, how much they want the job and how well they think you’ll work together.
 Remember - cheap is not always best!
-It is important to have a good relationship with your builders and strong communication, this will help during the issues that will inevitably arise during the project.
+It is important to have a good relationship with your builders and strong communication, this will help during the issues that will inevitably arise during every project.

 During the project it is best to move in with family or into rented accommodation if possible.
 It is much less stressful - especially as it is common to experience delays to the project.
 If you’re staying at home during the build, think about setting up a temporary kitchen if you can.
 Lots of builders will do this for you, or there are companies that do this.
 Or you can set up the fridge, microwave and a camping hob and a slow cooker somewhere in the home.

 Having a carefully considered kitchen design that works for you and your lifestyle is key when planning your extension.
 Your kitchen designer can help to advise with simple things that will make a huge difference to the design of the kitchen - like moving windows/doors, plug sockets and where to put the boiler.